open-component-model/ocm-website/content/en/docs/guides/complex-component-structure-deployment.md

 ```

-First, we build a component out from this using `ocm` by running the following command:
+With the components modeled we can start to build a component archive using the `ocm`  cli:

 ```
-ocm add componentversions --create components.yaml processing components.yaml... processing document 1...
+ocm add componentversions --create --file component-archive components.yaml processing components.yaml... processing document 1...
     processing index 1